Domingo Los Banos, advocate for Filipino WWII vets, dies

 ADVERTISING

-Domingo Los Banos, a well-known Hawaii educator, World War II veteran and advocate for fellow Filipinos who served in the war, died this morning at age 93, family said.
+Domingo Los Banos, a well-known Hawaii educator, World War II veteran and advocate for fellow Filipinos who fought in the war, died Friday morning at age 93, family said.

 Born in Wahiawa, Los Banos was one of five brothers who served in the U.S. Army.
 He went to the University of Hawaii for a year before following his brother Alfred into the service.